5 WAYS TO PAIR ROSÉ

 3. Watermelon Salad with Feta Cheese

 A knockout summer dish needs a knockout summer wine.
-The Bondar Rosé is consistently a sellout in Australia so we’re pretty lucky to have a supply up in Hong Kong.
-Look, grenache and cinsault for this classic south of France grape pairing.
-Full flavoured, a little bit of complexity and a grippy feel to the mid palate drying nature of this wine.
+The Whistler 'Dry as a Bone' is cracker and we’re pretty lucky to have a supply up in Hong Kong.
+Pale pink, aromas of fresh red apple and cherries.
+Soft in the mid pallet and crisp in the finish.
 Will go great with a fruit-forward salad, and a very cool label to boot!

 As with anything, mix it up and see what you find!
 Australian Rosé is a fast moving, modern part of the wine world which brings diversity of flavour and exceptional food pairings!